Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations declare readOnlyHint and idempotentHint.
-Description adds that it's free, no credits consumed, and lists return fields, supplementing behavioral context beyond annotations.
+Annotations already declare readOnlyHint and idempotentHint, so the description adds value by noting it's free, no credits consumed, and owned by the API key.
+It also lists return fields, providing transparency beyond annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.